Veterans of Foreign WarsVFW Dode Morris Post 1760

 How Does the Contest Work?

-Based on the nominees submitted, VFW local chapters, called Posts, will recognize one outstanding teacher in grades K-5, 6-8 and 9-12.
+Based on the nominees submitted, VFW chapters, called Posts, will recognize teachers in the following categories, K-5, 6-8 and 9-12.
 Posts then submit these winners’ names and required documents to their District-level judging, who will forward their winners to the Department (or state) level.
-After judging, each Department then forwards the names of its winners to VFW National Headquarters for consideration in the national awards contest.
+If your Department does not have a District judging, then submit to your Department Headquarters by Jan.
+1. After judging, each Department then forwards their winners to VFW National Headquarters for consideration in the national awards contest.

 Who is eligible?

-All current classroom teachers (teaching at least half of the school day in a classroom environment) in grades K-12 are eligible.
-Previous national VFW winners and homeschool teachers are ineligible.
-Nominations can be submitted by fellow teachers, supervisors or other interested individuals (not relatives).
-Self-nominees are not eligible.
+All current certified/licensed teachers in grades K-12 are eligible.
+Previous national VFW winners are ineligible.
+Nominations can be submitted by themselves, fellow teachers, supervisors, family members or other interested individuals.

 When is the deadline?

-Nominations must be submitted to your local Post by October 31.
+Nominations must be submitted to VFW Post 1760 (or another local Post) by October 31.
 Judging occurs November 1-15.

 Download nomination form.